SamuelSolomon/HERO-System-Character-Records-Database-and-Manager/README.md

 Download the Project and Run it from the Main.java file, these files were created in eclipse so you may need to remove the package identifier line at the top.
 ## Updates
 **2/21/2018**\
-  Began Planning
+  Began Planning\
 **3/1/2018**\
-  Began Using SceneBuilder to create GUI for main character creator **3/15/2018**\
+  Began Using SceneBuilder to create GUI for main program\
+**3/15/2018**\
   completed the main fxml files for the GUI using SceneBuilder, and finished all the sub panels that are context sensitive.\
-**3/28/2018**\
+**3/26/2018**\
+  Completed the Database Model in SQL Workbench **3/28/2018**\
   Fixed the Main.java file so it would Run the GUI as it is\
   added the project to GitHub\
 **3/29/2018**\
-  oulined Scope beyond the CapStone aspect and began documenting project updates(including retroactive progress)
+  oulined Scope beyond the CapStone aspect and began documenting project updates(retroactivly documented previous progress)
 ## Scope
 Part of this project will be completed for my CapStone at Southwest Technical College.\
 ### CapStone Scope